fanrock/shopmsg-scrape-script/README.md

 ShopMessage Assignment for creating Scraping Script
 ==========================================
-Implement a node.js based Shopify store product scraper.
-The goal of this project is to find information about all the products on a given site (https://www.puravidabracelets.com).
+Implement a node.js based Shopify store product and inventory scraper.
+The goal of this project is to find information about all the products on a given site (for example: https://www.puravidabracelets.com).

 Results should be outputted in a .csv file.
 Columns: